 Conventional soft skills emphasize the role of causal certainty and planning in directing practical events in the world, and 3Joy practice shifts toward the importance of lack of knowledge, uncertainty, and experimentation.
 Using Sarasvathy’s theory of effectuation (or what Sim’s calls little bets), we emphasize a systematic approach to entrepreneurial thought and action through small experiments that lead to clearer understanding in uncertain settings with limited knowledge.

 Conventional soft skills emphasize solving a problem once and for all, but many complex problems are not solvable in that simple sense.
-This complexity is recognized in Barry Johnson’s theory of polarities as opposites that need each other.
+This complexity is recognized in the theory of co-contraries (or what Barry Johnson calls polarities) as opposites that need each other.
 Which is better teamwork or individual work, research or teaching, direction or freedom?
 And emphasizing polarities gives practitioners an understanding of diversity and complexity different from the usual problem-solving vantage point.
 Moreover, note that all of the shifts are themselves polarities, allowing shift skills trained practitioners to both respect conventional practices and integrate shifts in ways that give greater skill in all kinds of practice.

 Shift skills training sessions are offered for faculty, staff, leadership, and students, separately or in combination.
 Courses may be offered online using zoom sessions or in person as needs dictated.

 Together these offerings can be helpful to students, faculty, leadership and can be stacked with other offerings such as the 3Joy Coaching Club, 4 Sprints Method, or one-on-one coaching.